SamanthaReiis/SamanthaReiis/README.md

 - 📄 Know about my experiences [here on my LinkedIn](https://www.linkedin.com/in/samantha-reis)

-- ⚡ Fun fact **I practice yoga, I ❤️ to travel and I have a 🐶 called Binti**
+- ⚡ Fun fact **I practice yoga, I ❤️ travel and I have a 🐶 called Binti**

 <details>